Atlantic bluefin tuna

 Atlantic bluefins are native to both the western and eastern Atlantic Ocean, as well as the Mediterranean Sea.
-They have become extinct in the Black Sea.
-The Atlantic bluefin tuna is a close relative of the other two bluefin tuna species—the Pacific bluefin tuna and the southern bluefin tuna.
+They have become regionally extinct in the Black Sea.
+The Atlantic bluefin tuna is a close relative of one of the other two bluefin tuna species, the Pacific bluefin tuna.
+The southern bluefin tuna, on the other hand, is more closely related to other tuna species such as yellowfin tuna and bigeye tuna, and the similarities between the southern and northern species are due to convergent evolution.

 Atlantic bluefin tuna have been recorded at up to 680 kg in weight, and rival the black marlin, blue marlin, and swordfish as the largest Perciformes.
 Throughout recorded history, the Atlantic bluefin tuna has been highly prized as a food fish.
-Besides their commercial value as food, the great size, speed, and power they display as apex predators has attracted the admiration of fishermen, writers, and scientists.
+Besides their commercial value as food, the great size, speed, and power they display as predators has attracted the admiration of fishermen, writers, and scientists.

 The Atlantic bluefin tuna has been the foundation of one of the world's most lucrative commercial fisheries.
 Medium-sized and large individuals are heavily targeted for the Japanese raw-fish market, where all bluefin species are highly prized for sushi and sashimi.